Sunset at Balanced Rock in Arches National Park

 Visiting Delicate Arch at sunset at Arches National Park

-A road trip in Northern Utah might include motoring up Logan Canyon – loaded with high alpine scenery, campsites, and hiking and biking trails – to Bear Lake for boating and summer festivals, and to Ogden's Union Station for a visit to its own railroad museum.
-On the way south through Davis County, look west and you can't miss the Great Salt Lake, and you'll want to check it out via Antelope Island State Park.
+A visit to Northern Utah might include motoring up Logan Canyon – loaded with high alpine scenery, campsites, and hiking and biking trails – to Bear Lake for boating and summer festivals, and to Ogden's Union Station for a visit to the railroad museum.
+On the way south through Davis County, look west and you can't miss the Great Salt Lake.
+Visit Antelope Island State Park nearby to experience the lake up close.

-Of course, you're never far from Wasatch Mountains where you can ski, snowboard, hike, bike and camp to our hearts' delight.
-In Northeastern Utah, the High Uintas Wilderness invites exploration on horseback or with backpacks and fishing rods, or you can sneak a peek at Utah's Dinosaur past at sites near Vernal.
+In Northern Utah, you're never far from the Wasatch Mountains where you can ski and snowboard in the winter, or hike, bike and camp in the summer.
+The snow here is so ideal for winter sports that it’s been trademarked, “The Greatest Snow on Earth®.”
+In Northeastern Utah, the High Uintas Wilderness invites exploration on horseback or with backpacks and fishing rods.
+Sneak a peek at Utah's natural history at dinosaur excavation sites near Vernal in Dinosaur National Monument.

-Maybe you'll just want to spend your time in the Salt Lake Valley, our largest metropolitan area.
-Here, you'll find Temple Square and the Mormon Tabernacle Choir, Utah Symphony and Opera, plus world-class ballet, theaters, events, museums, professional sports, dining, shopping and nightlife.
-Park City, a resort town that famously hosts the Sundance Film Festival every January and is home to three world-class resorts, is about a half hour to the east of Salt Lake.
+In Salt Lake City and its surrounding valley, comprising Utah’s largest metropolitan area, you'll find the gorgeous grounds of Temple Square and the world-famous Tabernacle Choir at Temple Square, as well as the Utah Symphony and Opera, world-class ballet, theaters, events, museums, professional sports, dining, shopping and nightlife.
+About a half-hour east of Salt Lake City is Park City, a high-end mountain town that famously hosts the Sundance Film Festival and is home to two world-class resorts.

-Central Utah, a transitional stretch of land between the alpine forests of the north and the red rock canyons of the south, is a vast expanse of mountain, plateau and high desert, and ideal for the traveler in search of true solitude.
-It is an area rich in natural resources: from vast coalfields, to hunting and fishing meccas, to rich farmlands and mystical deserts.
-One of Central Utah's best historic and cultural attractions in is Heritage Highway 89.
-South of Price, the Cleveland-Lloyd Dinosaur Quarry has the densest concentration of Jurassic-era dinosaur bones on the planet.
+Central Utah, a transitional stretch of land between the alpine forests of the north and the red rock canyons of the south, is a vast expanse of mountain, plateau and high desert – ideal for the traveler in search of solitude.
+It is an area rich in natural resources: from hunting and fishing meccas to rich farmlands and mystical deserts.
+One of Central Utah's best historic and cultural attractions is Heritage Highway 89.
+South of Price, the Cleveland-Lloyd Dinosaur Quarry at Jurassic National Monument has the densest concentration of Jurassic-era dinosaur bones on the planet.
 From there, it's an easy jaunt to the San Rafael Swell.
 While "The Swell" may not be a national park, it boasts remote canyons and awesome views that rival those found anywhere in the state.

 Only in Utah can one explore the National Park Service’s Mighty 5 – Arches, Bryce Canyon, Canyonlands, Capitol Reef and Zion.